elastic/rally/docs/adding_tracks.rst

 Example track
 -------------

 Let's create an example track step by step.
 We will call this track "tutorial".
-The track consists of two components: the data set and the actual track which describes what Rally should do with the data set.
+The track consists of two components: the data set and the actual track specification which describes the workload that Rally should apply.
+We will store everything in the directory ``~/rally-tracks/tutorial`` but you can choose any other location.

-First of all, we need some data.
-There are a lot of public data sets available which are interesting for new benchmarks and we also have a
-`backlog of benchmarks to add <https://github.com/elastic/rally-tracks/issues>`_.

-`Geonames <http://www.geonames.org/>`_ provides geo data under a `creative commons license <http://creativecommons.org/licenses/by/3.0/>`_.
+First, we need some data. `Geonames <http://www.geonames.org/>`_ provides geo data under a `creative commons license <http://creativecommons.org/licenses/by/3.0/>`_.
 We will download `allCountries.zip <http://download.geonames.org/export/dump/allCountries.zip>`_ (around 300MB), extract it and inspect ``allCountries.txt``.

 You will note that the file is tab-delimited but we need JSON to bulk-index data with Elasticsearch.
 So we can use a small script to do the conversion for us::